 If you try and push things too soon, it could lead to bigger problems down the road.
 A lot of mums, and especially first-time mums, want to “get back in the gym” doing the exercise programs they did pre-pregnancy.
 This is entirely possible to do, but it must be worked towards in a safe and timely manner.
 If, for example, you start your regular training without ensuring the pelvic floor and core muscles have reconnected well enough to be able to manage and sustain the extra loads to the body, then there is a higher risk of more serious issues such as hernias or prolapses later down the track.
 I’m not trying to scare anyone, but it’s important that as women, we are aware of how our bodies are affected, that we are informed to best protect and prevent.

 Post-natal recovery is really to do with lifestyle – exercise is just one part of the equation.
 Nutrition, stress levels, hydration and rest, along with exercise, are all essential and important for intelligent and long-term recovery.

 You’ve got to look at the long term picture.
 You’ve only got one body, which has accomplished an amazing thing, and it needs taking care of.
 My biggest advice?
 Just be kind to yourself!

 Nicole Serje leads Postnatal Recovery workshops and classes at Flex Studio Hong Kong.
-Catch her at the Central branch on Nov 20 & 27, and at One Island South on Feb 19 & 26, 2020. www.flexhk.com/workshops
+Join the next Post Natal sessions at Central on May 15 & 29 (Fridays), and at One Island South on June 10 & 17 (Wednesdays). www.flexhk.com/workshops